Family & Youth Initiative

 We offer professional support, both to the youth with substance use issues and their family.
 We can work with parents, guardians, or other family members whether or not the youth is willing to engage in counselling.
 We also provide support for youth who are affected by parents or guardians with substance use challenges.

-For more information, or to make a referral to the Family & Youth Initiative program, please contact our Intake Coordinator at (416) 234-1942x225.
+For more information, or to make a referral to the Family & Youth Initiative program, please contact our Intake Coordinator at 416-537-9346 x225.

 Assessments & Referrals

 We offer help in identifying a client’s needs or goals around alcohol or substance use.
-Our comprehensive assessments can include the ‘Eight Tools’ assessment that is required to facilitate a referral to day or residential treatment programs.
-We also help source other services or agencies that might offer further supports.
+Our comprehensive assessments can include the Staged Screening and Assessment Tools that are required to facilitate a referral to day or residential treatment programs.
+We also help source other services or programs that might offer further supports.

 Individual & Family Therapy